 The book Unblock!
 A Guide to the New Continuous Agile by Andy Singleton provides ideas and practices for doing distributed cloud-based development with continuous delivery.
-It describes how you can build, test, and frequently release code, and how continuous agile can be used with strategies for managing teams, products, and enterprises in a continuous delivery environment.

 Delivering the right products fast can be challenging, certainly when there are many unknowns along the way.
 If you want to build products fast you need to be able to learn fast and efficiently.